 Key Takeaways

-• RevPAR (revenue per available night) is the north-star metric for measuring revenue management success
+RevPAR (revenue per available night) is the north-star metric for measuring revenue management success — it captures both rate and occupancy in a single number

-• Even single-listing hosts benefit from basic revenue management principles applied to their pricing and availability settings
+Even single-listing hosts benefit from applying core revenue management principles to their pricing calendar and minimum-stay settings

 Core Revenue Management Strategies